Naomi C. Broering

 Naomi C. Broering was a medical librarian, elected fellow of the American College of Medical Informatics, past president of the Medical Library Association, and past Dean of Libraries at the Pacific College of Health and Science.

 Education

 She received a bachelor's degree in social sciences and a master's degree in history at California State University at Long Beach.
-Broering went on to receive a master's degree in Library and Information Science, and NIH/NLM Fellowship in medical librarianship and complete all courses toward a doctorate in history at the University of California at Los Angeles (UCLA).
+Broering went on to receive a master's degree in Library and Information Science, and NIH/NLM Fellowship in medical librarianship and complete all courses toward a doctorate in history at the University of California, Los Angeles (UCLA).

 Career

 Broering was director of the Dahlgren Memorial Library at Georgetown University School of Medicine from 1978 to 1996.
 From 1996 to 1997 she served as president of the Medical Library Association, and is reckoned as the first MLA president of Hispanic heritage.
 She endowed the Naomi C. Broering Hispanic Heritage Grant "on the occasion of her forty-five years as a member of MLA".

 She was the 21st editor of the Bulletin of the Medical Library Association.
 By 1993, her work had contributed to developing computer systems for libraries and to medical information technology.